Your ticket to better health!

 ARTS IN HEALTHCARE

-NJPAC is bringing the arts into healthcare facilities healthcare facilities throughout the RWJBarnabas Health System, piloting at Newark Beth Israel Medical Center.
-Programs are designed to engage patients, staff and the community.
+NJPAC is bringing the arts into healthcare facilities throughout the RWJBarnabas Health System, piloting at Newark Beth Israel Medical Center.
+The arts programs enhance the healthcare environment for patients, staff and the community.

 ArtsRX